Johnsoct/fsd/src/docs/application-state.md

 	-	Posts
 	-	Etc., data received from the backend

-## Data properties
+### Data properties

+Data properties are more abstract values to consider when structuring your state.

 -	Access level
 -	Read/write frequency
 -	Size

-## General principles
+## General guidelines for approaching state design

-In order of importance, we want to improve state design by:
+In order of importance, we want to design our state to:

 1. Minimize access cost to our state
 2. Minimize search cost